 - Take your medications on time.
 Set a schedule with your healthcare provider and set daily reminders if needed.

-- Use incontinence products, such as pediatric diapers, adult briefs, bladder control pads, or underpads to help minimize messes and keep you or your loved one protected from leaks.
+- Use incontinence products.
+Incontinence supplies, such as pediatric diapers, adult briefs, bladder control pads, or underpads to help minimize messes and keep you or your loved one protected from leaks.

-- Be prepared for seizures and accidents by knowing first aid.
+- Know first aid.
+Be prepared for seizures and accidents by knowing first aid.

-- Speak with a healthcare professional or pharmacist about drug interactions before taking them with your medications to avoid drug interactions that could trigger seizures.
+- Know about drug interactions.
+Speak with a healthcare professional or pharmacist about drug interactions.
+Speak with a before taking them with your medications to avoid drug interactions that could trigger seizures.

-- Avoid seizure triggers, such as alcohol, flashing lights, drugs, and missing medications.
+- Avoid seizure triggers.
+Avoid elements that may trigger seizures, such as alcohol, flashing lights, drugs, and missing medications.

-- Avoid foods that could trigger seizures, such as high-sugar foods that can cause blood spikes and crashes.
+- Avoid trigger foods.
+Avoid foods that could trigger seizures, such as high-sugar foods that can cause blood spikes and crashes.

-- Plan ahead and take extra clothing items with you, such as pants, underwear, wipes, and incontinence products in case there is a seizure-related accident.
+- Plan ahead.
+Take extra clothing items with you, such as pants, underwear, wipes, and incontinence products in case there is a seizure-related accident.

 Medicaid Covered Incontinence Supplies